 Minimizing the Risks of Plastic Surgery Can Help with Undesirable OutcomesJuly 11, 2018

-However, not all negative or undesirable outcomes are based in medical malpractice.
+However, not all negative or undesirable outcomes are based in plastic surgery malpractice.
 In many cases, risks that are made known to the patient prior to surgery may result in complications that occur during surgery; the patient has assumed the known risks.

 According to the National Center for Biotechnology Information (NCBI), “plastic surgeons are at an especially high risk of facing malpractice claims, with recent studies demonstrating that the proportion of plastic surgeons facing malpractice claims each year is 13%.
 Non-surgical specialties had claim rates ranging from 2-9%.
 The only specialties with higher rates of claims than plastic surgery are:

 - Orthopedic Surgery (14%)

 A study that was released in September 2016 by the nation’s largest physician-owned medical malpractice insurance company, The Doctors Company, found that the most common medical malpractice allegations made against plastic surgeons were:

 - Improper Performance of Surgery (49%)

 - Improper Management of Surgical Patient (13%)

 - Improper Performance of Treatment or Procedure (12%)